Clovis-team/clovis-open-code-extracts/README.md

-# Just beautifull Clovis files to read
+# Just beautifull Clovis files to read for external developers who want to work with us

-Just read the files of this repo to see how we work 👐
+Check the files of this repo to see how we work 👐